-Figure 4.5.4-2: Procedure for remote UE switching to indirect relay UE
+Figure 4.5.4-2: Procedure for Remote UE switching to indirect Relay UE

-Step 1: Remote UE reports one or multiple candidate relay UE(s), after remote UE measures/discoveries the candidate relay UE(s).
+Step 1: Remote UE reports one or multiple candidate Relay UE(s), after Remote UE measures/discoveries the candidate Relay UE(s).

-- Remote UE may filter the appropriate relay UE(s) meeting higher layer criteria when reporting, in step 1.
+- Remote UE may filter the appropriate Relay UE(s) meeting higher layer criteria when reporting, in step 1.

-- The reporting may include the relay UE’s ID and SL RSRP information, where the measurement on PC5 details can be left to WI phase, in step 1.
+- The reporting may include the Relay UE’s ID and SL RSRP information, where the measurement on PC5 details can be left to WI phase, in step 1.

-Step 2: Decision of switching to a target relay UE by gNB, and target (re)configuration is sent to relay UE optionally (like preparation).
+Step 2: Decision of switching to a target Relay UE by gNB, and target (re)configuration is sent to Relay UE optionally (like preparation).

-Step 3: RRC Reconfiguration message to remote UE.
-Following information may be included: 1) Identity of the target relay UE; 2) Target Uu and PC5 configuration.
+Step 3: RRC Reconfiguration message to Remote UE.
+Following information may be included: 1) Identity of the target Relay UE; 2) Target Uu and PC5 configuration.

-Step 4: Remote UE establishes PC5 connection with target relay UE, if the connection has not been setup yet.
+Step 4: Remote UE establishes PC5 connection with target Relay UE, if the connection has not been setup yet.

 Step 5: Remote UE feedback the RRCReconfigurationComplete to gNB via target path, using the target configuration provided in RRCReconfiguration.